 Concept, Technological Research, User Research, User Personas, Ideation & Concept Development

 Wireframes, Branding, Application Design & Prototyping

 Feedback, Improve, Video Inspiration Video Filming, Editing & Future Developments

 Focusing on creating an augmented reality mobile application for children aged between 2-4 years old along with parents and teachers.
 Also, focusing on numbers allowing children to be immersed in environments in different areas.
 This is a subject that differs from your average AR gaming techniques and focuses on education rather than entertainment.

 To ensure this experience works correctly.
 I've designed the cards in a way users would need to use the application to see the augmented reality feature of the shape moving.

 The outcome of Learn 2-D Shapes has been successful.
 The app had a design that looked slick and modern for the children.
-Although the app looked good, it functioned well too on top of that with the AR flashcards it makes it appealing.
+Although the app looked good, it also functioned well on top of that with the AR flashcards; it makes it appealing.
 By displaying the card in front of the camera enables the function to work becoming colourful the animation at the same time informative info about the shape and the number of sides it has.

 This was down to my three stages of user testing being successful.
 Creating a range of documents/products to support the brand helped to bring the business together.
 This was the first time I have looked at a project with a more ‘business head,’ and it opened my eyes to more than just creating an app.
 Learn 2-D Shapes has taught me to analyse the ‘whole package,’ and I am content with that.